upenndigitalscholarship/printing-in-prisons/blog/sewardj.md

         </figcaption>
     </figure>
 </div>

+Welch’s whole existence is devoted to reforming prisoners to make them more moral.
+Morality in this state-sanctioned institution is being defined as being Christian and able to work.
+Welch makes considerable personal expense to help prisoners when they are released, meaning he is personally committed to this endeavor in addition to being an agent of the state.
+He accounts that in one year he purchased 164 train tickets for prisoners upon their release at the cost of $377.50.
+He also notes that he helps prisoners find jobs which is something deeply connected with living a moral, Christian life.<sup>7</sup>

 He describes handing out calendars at the new year, praying that they would be the means “of reaching many souls and bringing them to Christ,” with Christian sayings like: